timolegros/eliza/packages/client-common/README.md

 2. Create an account on Common using the new wallet
 3. Go to "Edit Profile" on Common and create an API key
 4. Set the `COMMON_API_KEY` and `COMMON_WALLET_ADDRESS` env var
+    - If using a staging environment ensure to set `COMMON_API_URL` e.g. https://commonwealth-frick.herokuapp.com/api/v1
 5. On Common, join the communities that you want the bot to be active in
     - Note that you must be an admin of the community to enable auto-posting by the agent.
 6. Start the Eliza agent and copy the Webhook URL logged in the console
+    - If you are running Eliza through a proxy or on another domain be sure to replace `localhost:3001` with a domain/IP
-7. Back on Common, go to `Integrations` admin menu
+7. Back on Common, go to `Integrations` admin menu (inside a community)
 8. Create a Webhook integration using the copied URL
 9. That's it!
 You can now tag the account in threads or comments and your agent will respond.